shortcutssoftware/sc-ols-examples/v1-examples/common/README.md

 ### Client to be able to cancel booking before cancellation period expiration/cut off.

-This is a single-step process requiring only the construction of an href identifying the appointment that is to be cancelled.
+This is a single-step process.
+The function takes three arguments:

+1. the customer session href from the customer authentication step.
+1. an appointment href.
+1. a callback of the form `function(err, result)`.

 ```js
     function cancelAppointment(customerSessionHref, appointmentHref, done) {